microsoft/MixedRealityToolkit-Unity/README.md

 ### [Shaders](https://github.com/Microsoft/HoloToolkit-Unity/tree/master/Assets/HoloToolkit/SpatialMapping/Shaders)

 #### Occlusion.shader
 A basic occlusion shader that can be used to occlude objects behind spatial mapping meshes.
 Use SpatialMappingManager.SetSurfaceMaterial() to use this material with the spatial mapping data.
+If you want to create an occlusion 'window', a better shader to use is WindowOcclusion.shader.

 #### Wireframe.shader
 A basic wire frame shader that can be used for rendering spatial mapping meshes.
 Use SpatialMappingManager.SetSurfaceMaterial() to use this material with the spatial mapping data.